ohmthakor/multi-threaded-pipeline/README.md

 ```bash
 Hello^ World!
 This is a test^
 ```
-Implementation Details
+## Implementation Details

-Pipeline Threads:
+### Pipeline Threads:
-Input Thread:
+#### Input Thread:
-Reads input from stdin.
+- Reads input from stdin.
-Passes lines to Buffer 1.
+- Passes lines to Buffer 1.
-Line Separator Thread:
+#### Line Separator Thread:
-Consumes lines from Buffer 1.
+- Consumes lines from Buffer 1.
-Replaces newline characters with spaces.
+- Replaces newline characters with spaces.
-Produces lines for Buffer 2.
+- Produces lines for Buffer 2.
-Plus Sign Thread:
+#### Plus Sign Thread:
-Consumes lines from Buffer 2.
+- Consumes lines from Buffer 2.
-Replaces "++" with ^.
+- Replaces "++" with ^.
-Produces lines for Buffer 3.
+- Produces lines for Buffer 3.
-Output Thread:
+#### Output Thread:
-Consumes lines from Buffer 3.
+- Consumes lines from Buffer 3.
-Outputs lines of exactly 80 characters to stdout.
+- Outputs lines of exactly 80 characters to stdout.
-Synchronization:
+#### Synchronization:
-Each pair of threads communicates through a shared buffer.
+- Each pair of threads communicates through a shared buffer.
-Buffers use condition variables to handle full/empty states.
+- Buffers use condition variables to handle full/empty states.
-Unbounded Buffers:
+#### Unbounded Buffers:
-Each buffer can store up to 50 lines of 1000 characters.
+- Each buffer can store up to 50 lines of 1000 characters.

-Technologies Used
+## Technologies Used

 C Programming Language: For thread creation and data processing.
 POSIX Threads (pthread): To implement multi-threading.
 Condition Variables: For thread synchronization.
 Mutual Exclusion: Using mutexes to protect shared resources.
 Unix System Calls: For I/O operations and thread management.
-Learning Outcomes

-This project demonstrates:
+### This project demonstrates:

-Practical implementation of the producer-consumer model.
+- Practical implementation of the producer-consumer model.
-Synchronization of threads using condition variables and mutexes.
+- Synchronization of threads using condition variables and mutexes.
-Handling concurrent access to shared resources in a multi-threaded environment.
+- Handling concurrent access to shared resources in a multi-threaded environment.
-Efficient processing of input-output data streams.
+- Efficient processing of input-output data streams.